 Ten years ago, I felt almost sorry for RingCentral.
 I associated the company with cloud fax, and I wondered how a hosted fax company could recruit and retain talent in Silicon Valley.
 Clearly, my concern was unwarranted.
 In addition to its own tech for UCaaS, collaboration, and analytics, RingCentral aligned with industry leaders Zoom and inContact, for video and contact center services, respectively.
 RingCentral has essentially found a balanced compromise that resolves the eternal quandary of single vendor vs. best-of-breed.

 With a current valuation over $3.5 billion, strong revenue growth (up 34% last quarter, topping consensus estimates), and global reach.
-The company is delivering today what most of the competition is promising.

 Of course, growth and valuation create a double-edged sword -- the bigger they are, the harder they fall.
 While I am sold on the idea that workstream collaboration is the next major iteration of this industry, it's still too early to know if it will gain widespread acceptance.